 Apart from Google (and other search engines), another important market segment considerations are your peers and other market players.
 Within your target market segment, compare your features and feature groups to your aspirational and direct competitors.
 You don’t have to align with the market place.
 Innovation comes from difference.
 But if every other vendor organizes around a particular concept think carefully about the pros and cons of going a different route.

-Most Common B2B Technology Messaging Problems
+A Checklist – Common B2B Technology Messaging Problems

 Messaging often suffers from these specific problems.